 Recommended Reading

-Chongqing Hot Pot: What It Is, Where to Eat, and What to Order
+Chongqing Hot Pot: What It Is and Where to Eat

 I'm Baker Gu — Chongqing hot pot is the original, and it's significantly different from what you've eaten elsewhere.
 Here's what makes it different, what to order, and what to expect from the heat.